Kopachris/seshet/docs/tech_drafts/importing_modules.md

 ### Dynamic modules

 Modules should be able to be edited without having to completely restart the bot.
-Seshet's `run()` method will initialize and start a `watchdog` event handler.
+Seshet's `run()` method will initialize and start an event handler from the [watchdog](https://pypi.python.org/pypi/watchdog) package.
 The event handler will subclass `PatternMatchingEventHandler` and watch `SeshetBot.module_directory` only (any changes to modules in site-packages will require a full restart of the bot) and will reload a module when it's changed if the module is registered.
 The code for the event handler should go in `seshet.utils`:

 ```python
 from watchdog.events import PatternMatchingEventHandler